 The Shaker range from Sharps offers a fully fitted, bespoke bedroom storage solution.

 Maximise what is usually wasted space in your loft by opting for bespoke fitted storage under the eaves.
 Cupboards are an easy fit, but drawers or shelving can help make the most of the space.

 Shoe storage and drawers are the best use of space in this loft bedroom by Barbara Genda Bespoke Furniture.

 The Vacuum Storage Totes from Lakeland have a handle at one end so you can easily pick them up and the clear plastic sides mean you can quickly see what’s in each.
 Once filled and the inner bag is sealed, vacuum out the air and zip up the outer bag to ensure they only use minimal space.

-25. Open plan storage
+25. Neat and tidy?
+Open plan storage is for you...

 The appeal of open storage is that you can see everything straight away.
 The downside is that you need to keep it tidy!
 Think you can?
 Design a system to suit your needs.